-They are cute, cheap and fun, and they have become immensely popular Christmas gifts, but inflatable air loungers can be deadly.
-Through NSW Fair Trading, the Australian government has issued a warning about the safety hazards of air loungers after multiple reports of near-drownings emerged.
+They are cute, cheap and fun.
+Air loungers have become immensely popular Christmas gifts.
+But when used in water, they can be deadly.
+Through NSW Fair Trading, the Australian government has issued a warning about the safety hazards of air loungers.
+This warning follows multiple reports of near-drownings emerged.

 Unfortunately, when used in this manner, the loungers can lose air quickly, and the liner material may split.
-Both situations can lead to a drowning hazard when users became entangled in the loose liner material and forced under water.
+Both situations can lead to a drowning hazard.
+Drowning is possible when users become entangled in the loose liner material and forced under water.
 According to consumers who have experienced the problem first-hand, the products offer no safety warnings or instructions for use.

 Two Consumer Nightmares